rahul-04-raj/Real-Time-Face-Detection/README.md

 # Usage

 Follow the chapters sequentially to understand the process of building a face detection model.
 The code is provided in Python using TensorFlow.

-Prerequisites
+# Prerequisites

   Ensure you have Python installed on your system.
-  Install the required libraries using:
+  Install the required libraries.

 # Running the Code

   Execute the notebooks or scripts in each part in the specified order.
   Adjust parameters as needed for your specific use case.
-  Follow the guidance provided in comments within the code.

 # Contributing